opral/monorepo/README.md

 # inlang

-[Inlang](https://www.inlang.dev) is an open source localization (translation) solution for mobile and web apps with developer experience (DX) in mind.
-With inlang you get type safety, machine translations, automatic sync and a collaboration dashboard in one tight package.
+Inlang is an open source localization (translation) solution for mobile and web apps with developer experience (DX) in mind.
+Don't (ab)use excel spreadsheets to manage translations, or modify JSON files manually.
+With inlang you get collaboration, type safety, machine translations and automatic sync in one tight package.

+But that's just the beginning.
+We want to help you localize your apps with one click.
+Want to stay up-to-date?
+[Subscribe to our newsletter](TODO) (no spam!)

 **Status**